davidtaing/davidtaing.github.io/_posts/2021-09-06-Why-Am-I-Here.md

 Thinking abstractly, if I was to present a solution or multiple solutions to a customer, what is the value proposition that I am presenting?
 Where is the value coming from?
 Am I saving them time and/or money?

 ## What Am I Doing Now?
 This past week, I have been working on a property management software project.
-I don't intend on commercializing this, I just thought it would be a really good project for a portfolio where I get to build something bigger than anything that I have ever built and where I get to use some of my domain knowledge as someone in this industry.
+I don't intend on commercializing this, I just thought it would be a really good project for a portfolio where I get to build something bigger and where I get to use some of my domain knowledge as someone in this industry.

 It's clear to me that are a lot of gaps in my knowledge and I'm no where near where I need to be as a developer.
 Frankly, this project was a bit too ambitious for my current skillset.
 So I'm going to put this project on hold for a while and work on a few smaller projects.